MarcussucraM/Solitaire/README.md

 4.)
 Stats
-We can keep stats based on how the user is playing MoveCounter and TimePlayed are two things we could keep track of and report to the user during their play time
+We can keep stats based on how the user is playing MoveCounter and TimePlayed are two things we could keep track of and report to the user during their play time by updating a new panel on the view (A GameStats Panel)

 5.)
 Undo Move Function
 Keep a previous state of the game from a move ago in memory that we can